AL1ENUM/al1enum.github.io/_posts/2021-04-19-pylington.markdown

 #### Final Step

-Because the script checks online the starting string we can file inclusion the ```/srv/backups/../../etc/passwd```
+Because the script checks only the starting string we can file inclusion the ```/srv/backups/../../etc/passwd```
 <br>
 So, i typed :
 <br>